State Route 96Williamson and Rutherford Counties

 Reconstruction on either end of the SR 96 corridor – from Carothers Road to Arno Road in Williamson County and from Veterans Parkway to Overall Creek in Rutherford County – is complete, leaving an 18.7-mile section of two-lane roadway.

-Due to the size of the project, the planned improvements have been separated into three smaller sections or phases.
+Due to the size of the project, the planned improvements have been separated into four smaller sections or phases.

 - from east of Arno Road to SR 252 (Wilson Pike)